 There are many reasons why your toilet might be running continuously.
 It could be an old or worn-down rubber flapper, a leaky flush valve, or a clogged or jammed trap.
 Regardless of the reason, the problem is easy to fix, if you know what to do.
 Here are five easy steps for how to fix a running toilet with a button flush.

-When the toilet is running constantly and causing great discomfort and loss of water then it is indication to repair your flush.
-Before going for that make sure you check that your flush valve or fill valve are not defective.
+When the toilet is running constantly and causing great discomfort and loss of water then it is an indication to repair your flush.
+Before going for that make sure you check that your flush valve or fill valve is not defective.

-Take advice of someone especially that person who has some knowhow in plumbing.
-Below are Enlighted some of time saving, easy and handy steps for your flush (dual button) repairing.
+Take the advice of a person with experience in plumbing.
+Below are some time-saving, easy, and handy steps to repair your flush (dual button) toilet

 - 0.1 STEP:1